VoHunMain/Memory-Management-System/README.md

 - Detailed statistics about memory usage.
 - Mapping of virtual addresses to physical addresses.
 - Custom memory management structure.
+  I have added a function which handles the edge cases of combininig consecutive holes into a single hole node.

 ## Getting Started